Cohort flex stack

 Shadow prices

 The headline shadow energy price is the LP dual on the switchboard power-balance constraint: the marginal cost of one extra kWh of net energy at the meter for the current dispatch interval.
 The envelope heatmaps below populate from HAEO's load and solar forecast-limit shadows, which bind almost continuously and reveal where the forecast envelope is shaping dispatch.
-HAEO publishes shadows in $/kW per 1-minute interval; the dashboard scales by 60 to display $/kWh.
+All shadow prices are published natively in $/kWh; no unit conversion is applied at the dashboard.

 Switchboard shadow energy price by hour of day ($/kWh)

-Load forecast envelope shadow by postcode prefix and hour ($/kWh)
+Load forecast envelope shadow by NEM region and hour ($/kWh)

-LP dual on HAEO's load forecast limit.
-Positive = extra kWh of load increases system cost; negative = relaxing the cap would save money.
+LP dual on HAEO's load forecast limit, sourced from shadow_load_forecast_price.
+Positive: extra kWh of load increases system cost.
+Negative: relaxing the cap would save money.

-Solar forecast envelope shadow by postcode prefix and hour ($/kWh)
+Solar forecast envelope shadow by NEM region and hour ($/kWh)

-LP dual on HAEO's solar forecast limit.
-Positive = extra solar would earn revenue; negative = export envelope is biting and curtailing dispatch.
+LP dual on HAEO's solar forecast limit, sourced from shadow_solar_forecast_price.
+Positive: extra solar would earn revenue.
+Negative: export envelope is biting and curtailing dispatch.